Smith Burr: Career

-Burr managed a Long Island farm and a hotel at Townline and Burr Roads, with a special talent for spotting good horses.
+Burr managed a Long Island farm and a hotel at Townline and Burr Roads, with a talent for spotting good horses.

-Building a prestigious breeding program on his farm, he produced Engineer II, the sire of Lady Suffolk, one of the most famous harness racers of the mid-1800s.
+Building a breeding program on his farm, he produced Engineer II, the sire of Lady Suffolk, one of the most famous harness racers of the mid-1800s.

 By the 1840s, Smith Burr had earned an unmatched reputation in America as a pioneer in breeding light harness horses.
 Bred by Smith Burr in Commack, Burr's Washington 332 was foaled in 1843 by Burr's Napoleon, a son of Young Mambrino, and was taken to Tennessee in 1856.

 At the 1853 American Institute of the City of New York livestock show, Smith Burr received 1st premium, earning a silver cup for the best three-year-old colt and a certificate for his stallion Columbus.
 Columbus, one of Burr's prized horses, fetched $3,000 from buyers in Detroit, Michigan.
 Around this time, two full sister fillies by "Burr's Napoleon" were purchased by a supporter of Napoleon III and presented to the French Emperor, who prized and drove them in his prime.

 His son, Carll S. Burr Sr., succeeded him in the family enterprise.
 He expanded the family stables into a business that drew clients like the Vanderbilts, Morgans, and U.S. Presidents Grover Cleveland and Ulysses S. Grant.